-Exhibits 31.1 and 31.2 to this Quarterly Report is the Certifications of our Chief Executive Officer and the Chief Financial Officer, respectively.
+Exhibit 31.1 to this Quarterly Report is the Certifications of our Chief Executive Officer and the Chief Financial Officer.
 These certifications are required in accordance with Section 302 of the Sarbanes-Oxley Act (the "Section 302 Certifications").
-This Item 4.0f this Quarterly Report, which you are currently reading, is the information concerning the Evaluation referred to above and in the Section 302 Certifications, and this information should be read in conjunction with the Section 302 Certifications for a more complete understanding of the topics presented.
+This Item 4 of this Quarterly Report, which you are currently reading, is the information concerning the Evaluation referred to above and in the Section 302 Certifications, and this information should be read in conjunction with the Section 302 Certifications for a more complete understanding of the topics presented.